SahitiN07/EventFinder.ai/README.md

 ---

-### Step 4: Generate Embeddings and Insert into ChromaDB
+### Step 4: Generate Embeddings and Insert into Pinecone

 ```bash
 python preprocessing/vector_embedding.py
 ```

-- Embeds event metadata using OpenAI embeddings and stores them in a persistent ChromaDB instance.
+- Embeds event metadata using OpenAI embeddings and stores them in a persistent Pinecone instance.

 ---